gummyworm/monster/README.md

 # MONster
-MONster is an all-in-one editor/assembler/memory editor for the Commodore Vic-20.
+MONster is an all-in-one editor/assembler/debugger for the Commodore Vic-20.
 In its current form it is primarily intended for native development of applications for the unexpanded Commodore Vic-20.